core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

     * Register an entry with an integer value to be used for 'tp_id', in the "CoAP Transport Information" registry defined in {{iana-transport-protocol-identifiers}} of this document.

-    * Accordingly, define the elements of the 'tp_info' CBOR array, i.e. the elements following 'tp_id' in 'srv_addr' as well as the elements in 'req_info', as to what information they convey, their encoding and their semantics.
+    * Accordingly, define the elements of the 'tp_info' CBOR array, i.e., the elements following 'tp_id' in 'srv_addr' as well as the elements in 'req_info', as to what information they convey, their encoding and their semantics.

-The 'req_info' element of 'tp_info' specifies transport-specific information related to a pertinent request message, i.e. the phantom observation request in this document.
+The 'req_info' element of 'tp_info' specifies transport-specific information related to a pertinent request message, i.e., the phantom observation request in this document.
 The exact format of 'req_info' depends on the value of 'tp_id'.

 Given a specific value of 'tp_id', the complete set of elements composing 'srv_addr' and 'req_info' in the 'tp_info' CBOR array is indicated by the two columns "Srv Addr" and "Req Info" of the "CoAP Transport Information" registry defined in {{iana-transport-protocol-identifiers}}, respectively.